 This pamphlet is an excerpt from The Knouto-Germanic Empire and the Social Revolution and included in The Complete Works of Michael Bakunin under the title "Fragment."
-Parts of the text were originally translated into English by G. P. Maximoff, with missing paragraphs translated by Jeff Stein from the Spanish edition, Diego Abad de Santillan, trans.
+Parts of the text were originally translated into English by G.P.
+Maximoff for his anthology of Bakunin's writings, with missing paragraphs translated by Jeff Stein from the Spanish edition, Diego Abad de Santillan, trans.
 (Buenos Aires 1926) vol. III, pp. 181-196.